elm-city-craftworks/weiqi/README.md

 (If you're running on a popular distro like Ubuntu or Debian, I'd appreciate it if you contribute a pull request with specific install instructions!)

-### Everything else
+### Additional Dependencies

-Assuming you have bundler handy, you can install the required gems as follows:
+Assuming you have bundler handy, you can install all required gems as follows:

 ```
 $ bundle